vrthra/mimid/README.md

 vm$ cd ~/mimid/Cmimid
 ```

-To add a new C program, we assume that the program you have is a single C file,
+To add a new C program, we assume that the program you have is a single C file
 called `ex.c`.
 The `ex.c` is assumed to read inputs both from `stdin` as well as
+as an argument to the program, which is then processed by the parsing function
+in your program.

-as an argument to the program.
-Assuming that your parser entry point is
+Assuming that your parser entry point is a function
-a function `parse_ex(char* input, char* result)`, copy and paste the following into your
+`parse_ex(char* input, char* result)`, copy and paste the following into your
 program.
 (The second parameter `result` is only an example, and is not needed.
 All you need is some means to return the parse failure or success).